 Distinguished by their extraordinary academic talent, exemplary character, and outstanding leadership skills, Scholars are unique students whose ideas and abilities will shape the world of tomorrow.
 These young scholars personify not only the ideals Ralph Waldo Emerson spoke of when he said, "Character is higher than intellect," but also the University's own motto: "Learning humanizes character and does not permit it to be cruel."

-As True Scholar (PDF) chronicles, these scholars have significantly enhanced the reputation of the University.
+As Top Scholar (PDF) chronicles, these scholars have significantly enhanced the reputation of the University.

 A continuing goal of scholar programs is to create a community of students with a united and visible identity.
 First-year scholars participate in an Orientation and Welcome Reception and the Scholar Buddy program, as well as participate in annual special events which bring the scholars together.
 All scholars receive the benefit of co-curricular advising and drop-in hours from the Office of Fellowships and Scholar Programs staff.